githedgehog/docs/docs/user-guide/vpcs.md

   name: vpc-1
   namespace: default
 spec:
-  ipv4Namespace: default # Limits to which subnets could be used by VPC to guarantee non-overlapping IPv4 ranges
+  ipv4Namespace: default # Limits which subnets can the VPC use to guarantee non-overlapping IPv4 ranges
-  vlanNamespace: default # Limits to which switches VPC could be attached to guarantee non-overlapping VLANs
+  vlanNamespace: default # Limits which Vlan Ids can the VPC use to guarantee non-overlapping VLANs

   defaultIsolated: true # Sets default behavior for the current VPC subnets to be isolated
   defaultRestricted: true # Sets default behavior for the current VPC subnets to be restricted